NoelShere/Android-Studio-Development---Christmas-Counter-With-Activities/README.md

 ✅ Developing a system that shows a new verse every 30 seconds.

-✅ Developing widgets to display bible verses that change every 30 mins. [[Widgets Demo]](https://www.youtube.com/watch?v=5ccjxstMlLY)
+✅ Developing widgets to display bible verses that change every 30 mins.

 ## User Experience
 The layout of the application contains a home layout and sub layouts.